How to Use this Guide

 A North Carolina Registered Agent is a major player who receives and helps to handle/process all important documents on behalf of your brand like state filings, legal notices, tax forms, etc. Some basic requirements include:

-So you can hire a 3rd party professional and expect to pay up to $160/year, or get a NC Registered Agent free of charge when you start an LLC through IncFile or Incorporate.com.
+Action Step: Appoint and find a registered agent.
+You can hire a 3rd party professional and expect to pay up to $160/year, or get a NC Registered Agent free of charge when you start an LLC through IncFile.
 They handle this along with much more depending on your startup package.

 Download and file the Articles of Organization (Form L-01) with the NC Sec. of State’s Office through mail or Online Filing System only when you’re ready.
 If you’re going to reserve the name do that BEFORE filing the articles which declare the basics of your LLC for the public record: